Get in touch

 Build-to-Rent Institutional Investment

-The Build-to-Rent sector achieved record £5.2 billion national investment in 2024, with Leeds benefiting from significant institutional interest.
+The Build-to-Rent sector achieved record national investment in 2024, with total buy-to-let lending reaching £20.5 billion, up 12% from 2023 as institutional appetite continued to grow, with Leeds benefiting from significant institutional interest.
 Projects like SOYO Phase 2 deliver 331 residential units alongside retail space.

 Understanding why investors should prioritise off-market deals becomes crucial when navigating Leeds' competitive landscape, where developer relationships enable 6-18 month advance purchase opportunities before public marketing begins.